Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

   % Local asynchronous creation:
   MyFirstCat = class_Cat:new(_Age=1,male,brown,white),

-  % The same, but a crash of this cat will crash the current process too:
+  % The same, but a crash of this cat will crash the current
+  % process too:
   MySecondCat = class_Cat:new_link(2,female,black,white),

-  % This cat will be created on OtherNode, and the call will return only
+  % This cat will be created on OtherNode, and the call will
-  % once it is up and running or once the creation failed.
-As moreover the
+  % return only once it is up and running or once the creation
-  % cat instance is linked to the instance process, it may crash this
+  % failed.
+As moreover the cat instance is linked to the
+  % instance process, it may crash this calling process
-  % calling process (unless it traps EXIT signals):
+  % (unless it traps EXIT signals):
-  MyThirdCat = class_Cat:remote_synchronous_timed_new_link(OtherNode,3,
+  MyThirdCat = class_Cat:remote_synchronous_timed_new_link(
-	male,grey,black),
-  [..]
+					 OtherNode,3,male,grey,black),
+  [...]